cognitedata/cognite-sdk-python/README.md

 ## Changelog
 Wondering about upcoming or previous changes to the SDK?
 Take a look at the [CHANGELOG](https://github.com/cognitedata/cognite-sdk-python/blob/master/CHANGELOG.md).

+## Migration Guide
+To help you upgrade your code(base) quickly and safely to a newer major version of the SDK, check out our migration guide.
+It is a more focused guide based on the detailed change log.
+[MIGRATION GUIDE](https://github.com/cognitedata/cognite-sdk-python/blob/master/MIGRATION_GUIDE.md).

 ## Contributing
 Want to contribute?
 Check out [CONTRIBUTING](https://github.com/cognitedata/cognite-sdk-python/blob/master/CONTRIBUTING.md).